 Many people know that the court record can then be expunged; however, expungement of a deferred sentence is not automatic.

 In order to file a petition for expungement, it is helpful to have the assistance and counsel of an attorney who is experienced and knowledgeable of the requirements and processes necessary to correctly petition the court.
-Click here to find an expungement lawyer who can answer your questions and who can help you clear your record.
+They can also answer your questions and can help you clear your record.